 3. What is meant by "optimised for mechanical pianos"?

 The internet offers a lot of free MIDI music (including scans of piano rolls) that is often best suited for a MIDI sound generator or computer.
 Our MIDI files of piano rolls were developed from the outset for use on a mechanical piano.
 Each file was monitored during recording on a mechanical piano and the volume range is set to suit a typical Disklavier or PianoDisc.
 They sound fine when played "electronically", but are at their best on a real piano.
-See downloads page for sample files to try on your piano.
+See sample files page for sample files to try on your piano.

 4. Piano rolls!
 Surely this is old fashioned music?